Zero Export ControllerDevice

 Working Principle

-Export limitation involves reducing the surplus power from a photovoltaic (PV) system that is supplied to the grid.
-Zero feed-in implies that no extra PV power is sent to the grid.
+Export limitation means reducing the surplus power that a photovoltaic (PV) system supplies to the grid.
+Zero feed-in means the system does not send any extra PV power to the grid.

 Export to the grid = Produced solar energy > Consumption from the grid